sfarajli/xsnip/README.md

 A selection made with the right mouse button will be saved under ~/Pictures by default.

-You can exit the program without taking a screenshot with the esecape key.
+You can exit the program without taking a screenshot with the escape key.

 It is recommended that you assign xsnip to a keybind in your window manager for convenient use.